xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

                   Figure 6: A sequence of linear states.

-Figure 6 displays an example of an SCR containing a single register 'x'.
+Figure 6 displays an example of an DCV containing a single variable 'x'.
 The operations 'op(i)' upon transition are 'x=x+1' for all states.
 That is 'x' is incremented by 1 at each step.
 Let the 'x' be stored in 'A(x,a)'.
 The simplest form of a recipe is here represented by 'R(a)':